Chart Color Schemes

 Health performance in Lisarow is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Lisarow faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+Lisarow faces significant health challenges, with common health conditions prevalent across age groups but notably higher among older cohorts.

-The rate of private health cover is approximately 54%, covering around 2,872 people in total.
-Mental health issues and asthma are the most common medical conditions in Lisarow, impacting 9.3% and 8.2% of residents respectively.
-Sixty-six point five percent of residents declare themselves completely clear of medical ailments, compared to 64.8% across Greater Sydney.
-Lisarow has 17.8% of residents aged 65 and over, totaling 950 people, which is lower than the 24.5% in Greater Sydney.
-Health outcomes among seniors require more attention due to presenting some challenges compared to the broader population.
+Private health cover stands at approximately 54%, or around 2,940 people, which is slightly higher than the average SA2 area.
+Mental health issues and asthma are the most common medical conditions in Lisarow, affecting 9.3% and 8.2% of residents respectively.
+Conversely, 66.5% of residents report being completely clear of medical ailments, compared to 64.8% across Greater Sydney.
+As of 2016 (the latest available data), 17.8% of Lisarow's population is aged 65 and over, totaling around 973 people.
+This figure is lower than the 24.5% recorded in Greater Sydney.
+While health outcomes among seniors require more attention than the broader population, specific figures were not provided for Lisarow.

 Frequently Asked Questions - Health